 MATH 331 GEOMETRY is a study of postulational development of Euclidean and non-Euclidean geometries.
 Prerequisite: MATH 202 or departmental approval.
-3 credit hours.

 MATH 441 REAL ANALYSIS studies differentiation and convergence in a real n-space; topology of the real line and metric spaces; theory of the integral; multiple integration; and uniform convergence.
 Prerequisite: MATH 203.
 3 credit hours.